Nitrates Action Programme

 Compliance with the Nitrates Action Programme (NAP) is one of the Cross Compliance Statutory Management Requirements.
 Farmers claiming Single Farm Payment and other direct payments are required to comply with the NAP Regulations.
 All farms in Northern Ireland are required by law to comply with The Nitrates Action Programme Regulations (Northern Ireland) 2014 (as amended by The Nitrates Action Programme (Amendment) Regulations (Northern Ireland) 2015) as well as The Phosphorus (Use in Agriculture) Regulations (Northern Ireland) 2014.

 Records relating to the export of organic manure must be submitted annually to NIEA by 31 January of the following year.
-The required details are set out in the NAP organic manure export form.

 Please be aware that failure to keep these records and submit them to NIEA by 31 January of the following year may have implications for any payments under existing area based payment schemes.

 - Nitrates Action Programme guidance booklet 2015 – 2018

 - Summary of the Nitrates Action Programmme 2015 - 2018 and Phosphorus Regulations

 Farmers planning to store poultry litter in fields should contact the NIEA’s Agricultural Regulation Team for approval prior to placing the litter in the field.
 Poultry litter may only be stored in field heaps for a maximum of 120 days in the field where it is to be applied and must be covered with an impermeable membrane within 24 hours of placement in the field.

 - Updated guidance for farmers on requirements for the storage and spreading of poultry litter 31 December 2014